mozilla/miracle/docs/deploy.rst

 Deployment
 ==========

-The service consists of a main web and celery worker docker container and supporting services.
+The service consists of a main web and kinesis worker docker container and supporting services.

 In a production environment the following services are typically used: